khyati-22/Customer-Segmentation-using-RFM-Analysis/README.md

 MBA Candidate | Finance Analytics & Marketing Analytics

 Passionate about transforming data into actionable business insights through analytics, visualization, and strategic decision-making.

+---

+⭐ If you found this project useful, consider giving it a star!